-- Explain the academic and extra-curricular provision available at the college; - Assess the suitability of the student for their chosen course(s); - Provide advice about careers and/or entry into Higher Education; - Provide an opportunity for the student and parents/guardians to look around the college; - Establish whether MPW can offer a suitable academic programme; and - Answer any questions the student/parents may have about the college.
+- Explain the academic and extra-curricular provision available at the college; - Assess the suitability of the student for their chosen course(s); - Provide advice about careers and/or entry into Higher Education; - Provide an opportunity for the student and parents to look around the college; - Establish whether MPW can offer a suitable academic programme; and - Answer any questions the student/parents may have about the college.

-Interviews are conducted by senior members of staff or the International Recruitment Team and in many cases include input from the relevant Heads of Department.
+Interviews are conducted by senior members of staff and in many cases include input from the relevant Heads of Department.